padmacnu/Titan/README.md

 # 🛸 Titan: High-Density Cloud & AI Design System

 **Titan** is a professional-grade Design System and Headless React Component Library engineered for data-intensive environments (Hybrid Cloud, AI Training, and Storage Management).
-This project positions design as a functional extension of engineering, bridging the gap between high-fidelity Figma variables and accessible, logic-first React code.
+This project positions design as a functional extension of engineering, bridging the gap between high-fidelity Figma variables and accessibility, logic-first React code.

 ---